 Each Fund distributes substantially all of its net investment income to shareholders in the form of dividends.
-The Funds, except the PIMCO 25+ Year Zero Coupon U.S. Treasury Index Exchange-Traded Fund, intend to declare income dividends and distribute them monthly to shareholders of record.
-The PIMCO 25+ Year Zero Coupon U.S. Treasury Index Exchange-Traded Fund intends to declare and distribute income dividends guarterly to shareholders of record.
+The Funds, except the PIMCO Commodity Strategy Active Exchange-Traded Fund, intend to declare and distribute income dividends monthly to shareholders of record.
+The PIMCO Commodity Strategy Active Exchange-Traded Fund intends to declare and distribute income dividends quarterly to shareholders of record.
+A Fund's first distribution to shareholders is expected to occur after its first full calendar month of operations.
 In addition, each Fund distributes any net capital gains earned from the sale of portfolio securities to shareholders no less frequently than annually.
 Net short-term capital gains may be paid more frequently.
 Dividend payments are made through DTC participants and indirect participants to beneficial owners then of record with proceeds received from the Funds.
 No dividend reinvestment service is provided by the Trust.
 Financial intermediaries may make available the DTC book-entry Dividend Reinvestment Service for use by beneficial owners of Fund shares for reinvestment of their dividend distributions.
 Beneficial owners should contact their financial intermediary to determine the availability and costs of the service and the details of participation therein.
 Financial intermediaries may require beneficial owners to adhere to specific procedures and timetables.
-If this service is available and used, dividend distributions of both income and net capital gains will automatically be reinvested in additional whole shares of a Fund purchased in the secondary market.
+If this service is available and used, dividend distributions of both income and net capital gains will be automatically reinvested in additional whole shares of the Fund purchased in the secondary market.